gundamMC/DL-Chatbot/README.md

-# AI-Chatbot
+# DL-Chatbot
-A demo deep learning chatbot using Tensorflow with a C# WPF GUI.
+A demo deep learning RNN chatbot using Tensorflow with a C# WPF GUI.

-Note: Pretrained models **are** not provided.
+Note: Pretrained models are **not** provided.
 Please train your own network.

 ## Usage
 ### Socket
 To use the python backend, run socket.py and connect to the socket on `localhost:8089`.
-Then, send the user input with `input: ` at the beginning.
-For example, `input: Hello World!`.
+Then, send the user input.
+For example, `Hello World!`.
-The socket should return just the result (no parsing needed).
+The socket should return the result as a simple string (no parsing needed).

 ### GUI
 First, start the python socket server with the directions above.
 Then, start the GUI and connect